katalon-studio-samples/ci-samples/README.md

-# docker-images-samples
-Samples for Docker images at https://github.com/katalon-studio/docker-images
+Samples for Docker images at https://github.com/katalon-studio/docker-images.